Virtua Fighter

 Giant Leap

 Also called Big Jump (大ジャンプ), a Giant Leap is performed by holding Up, in which characters can leap very high up into the air; by holding Up-left or Up-right, the characters can respectively Giant Leap backwards and forwards.
-During a Giant Leap the characters can press K to do a jump kick, Right P for a spinning hammer punch, Right K for a drop kick, and Left K for a backwards drop kick.
+During a Giant Leap the characters do a variety of jumping attacks by pressing Right P for a spinning sledgehammer punch; Right K for a dropkick; Left K for a reverse dropkick; and finally, pressing K while simultaneously jumping, while airborne, or while landing out of a Giant Leap for a variety of jump kick attacks.

 Throws

+Throws are performed by inputting a special command while standing near the opponent, and are completely unblockable.
 All characters (except for Akira) have access to a default throw technique by pressing P+G while close to the opponent.
-Alongside that, each character has unique throws, with each throw technique having their own unique input commands.
+In addition, all characters have access to their own command throws.

 Down Attack